-This vegan Gluten-Free Berry Almond Flour Cake comes together in minutes in the food processor, and it is moist, fluffy and deliciously decadent without any added fat.
-Everything comes together in the food processor or in a single bowl, so there's minimal cleanup.
+This Gluten-Free Berry Almond Flour Cake comes together in minutes in the food processor, and it is moist, fluffy and deliciously decadent without any added fat.
+The scrumptious vegan cake comes together in the food processor or in a single bowl, so there's minimal cleanup.
 A soy-free, gluten-free recipe.

 Here's a way to have your cake and eat it too.
 My Gluten-Free Berry Almond Flour Cake.

 If you're looking for a delicious and gluten-free way to make your Valentine's Day more special, or if you're just looking for another sort-of healthy but tremendously tasty treat to add to your repertoire, look no further.

 There are a ton of reasons to love this recipe, but chief among them are that it is:

 - Delicious, goes without saying, although I think I've said it three times so far.

 - Gluten-free.
 Yay.
 It's made almost entirely with almond flour, which I love love love.